 - After preparing the skin, inject in the upper outer quadrant of the gluteus maximus.
 The solution is viscous and oily.
 Slow injection (over one minute or longer) is recommended.

 - Applying pressure to the injection site may minimize bruising and swelling.

-Discard any unused product 5 weeks after first use.
+If the 5 mL multidose vial is used, discard any unused product 5 weeks after first use.